 “we’ll make the changes someday”..This time might just be today.

 Let’s look at MarketingI specialise in marketing so let’s take a look at how you can approach that.
 Marketing can be very much an afterthought for those of us in small business – random pics or videos on social media, an outdated website, a feel for who our customers rather than real, hard data.
 Some of us who are little more technically get distracted by gimmicks in an attempt to game the system (I am that soldier!!!).
 Marketing your business is about solving a problem for your customer or prospect.
 It’s about understanding the problem from their perspective –

 Standing in the shoes of your customer!

-We need to have a plan to communicate what we do, for who and why we do it to the right people, at the right time, for the right reason.
+It’s not about you!It’s not about us, it’s about them!
+We need to have a plan to communicate what we do, for who and why we do it.

+SIMI call it the SIM plan.
+Structure and process help to make sure that I am doing the best I can to cover the important things.
+SIM stands for Strategy, Implementation and Measurement.
+Treat this as a constant loop through your customer cycles.
+Strategy.
 The first step is to know your customer (both existing and potential) and here is a few questions to help you work through this:

 - Is there a disconnect between what I think I provide and why the customer might be attracted to my offer?

 - Have I asked people on the street what they think about when they think about the problem my product/service could solve?